JMUATANTUM/AntumID-SOAP-CSHARP/README.md

 **AntumID SOAP Authentication Protocol with identification information**

-Easily integrate the  Open AntumID SOAP into Windows Applications with identification information.
+Easily integrate the AntumID SOAP into Windows Applications with identification information.
 AntumID has an API available that does not require a digiid library, pure blockchain login without any problems.

 Demo for this AntumID SOAP for .NET (C#)
 =============================================